 So You Want to Fish for Tarpon

 Tarpon is one of the most popular game fish in Florida.
 It’s well known for its acrobatics on the end of a line and is capable of jumping up to ten feet out of the water.
 Their preferred water temperature is in the 74 to 88 degrees Fahrenheit range and they can grow to an enormous size.
 In fact, the current International Game Fish Association (IGFA) world record is just over 286 pounds.
-Tarpon is also called Silver Sides, Silver King or Sabalo (Spanish).
+Tarpon is also called Silver Sides, Silver King, or Sabalo (Spanish).
 Tarpon is edible but people rarely eat them because their meat contains a lot of small bones and it’s reported that they don’t taste very good.

 Know Before You Go

 A few key things you need to know is that, in the state of Florida, tarpon fishing gear is limited to hook-and-line only and the tarpon is a catch-and-release-only species.
 Keeping your catch is only allowed if you are going for an IGFA world record and have purchased a Tarpon Tag which is limited to one person per year and costs around $50.
-You are allowed to temporarily possess a tarpon for photographs and to measure its length and girth, with the stipulation that a tarpon measuring more than 40 inches must remain in the water.
+You are allowed to temporarily possess a tarpon for photographs and to measure its length and girth.
+The stipulation is that a tarpon measuring more than 40 inches must remain in the water.
 For more important information about tarpon fishing in Florida, visit the official Florida Fish and Wildlife Conservation Commission website.